JonasErtl/MOTION/README.md

-## MOTION - Movement Observation and Tracking using IMU On-Hand Navigation
+## MOTION - Movement Observation and Tracking using IMU On-Hand Navigation -- currentley not working

 Alternative name: SHACE - System for Hand Acceleration and Coordinate Examination